 1. Subsection (b) is revised to specify that any person bearing a loss under this section is entitled to proceed directly against any person that paid or took the instrument that failed to exercise ordinary care in a way that would justify responsibility under subsection (a).
-The specific concern is to ensure that a drawer that is partially negligent and thus unable to recover from the payor bank can proceed directly against a depositary bank that also bears responsibility for the loss under the standard of subsection
+The specific concern is to ensure that a drawer that is partially negligent and thus unable to recover from the payor bank can proceed directly against a depositary bank that also bears responsibility for the loss under the standard of subsection (a).
+The provision is intended to be analogous to Section 3-404(d) and the second sentence of Section 3-405(b).

-- (a).
-The provision is intended to be analogous to Section 3-404(d) and the second sentence of Section 3-405(b). - 2.
-Because of the Committees lack of consensus on the topic at the first meeting, this draft does not expressly provide for a general action directly by the drawer against the depositary bank; the drawer still must qualify as a person "bearing the loss."
-If the Committee does not decide to provide generally for such a direct action, it is contemplated that comments to this section will suggest that ordinary joinder procedures should permit drawers to proceed against all interested parties without undue delay by initiating contemporaneous litigation with both the payor bank and depositary bank.
+2. Because of the Committee's lack of consensus on the topic at the first meeting, this draft does not expressly provide for a general action directly by the drawer against the Clause (II) is added to subsection (b) to clarify the rights of a drawer that believes that some other party (typically a depositary bank7 the drawer still must qualify as a person "bearing the loss."
+If the Committee does not decide to provide generally for such a direct action, it is contemplated that comments to this section will suggest that ordinary joinder procedures should permit drawers to proceed against all interested parties without undue delay by initiating contemporaneous) is responsible for the negligent payment of an instrument.
+Specifically, the drawer need not engage in litigation with both the payor bank and depositary bank.